Did you know that the first degree-granting university is a Muslim invention?

 The library opened in May of 2016.
 The public can now wander through a reading room, stacks of books with that musty smell of old books, a conference room, a manuscript restoration laboratory, a section for the rare books collection, along with new administrative offices and a café.

 According to UNESCO, the University of Qarawiyyin is the oldest operational educational institution in the world.
-The fact that the first university in the world was founded by a woman is fascinating, and her being a Muslim woman makes it even more so.
+The fact that the first university in the world was founded by a woman is fascinating, and her being a Muslim makes it even more so.

 First published: February 2017